 - Please copy appropriate number of tags needed and cut them so they may be attached to the exhibits.

-5. When numbering exhibits, the following colors of ink should be used to write the exhibit number on the tags to designate parties:
+5. When numbering exhibits, it is preferred that the following colors of ink be used to write the exhibit number on the tags to designate parties:

 - Plaintiff/Government - Red

 6. Leave the "Admitted" and "Identified" areas blank on the exhibit list and tags.